 12. Flag concerns about the practices of a recruitment organisation, agency, or collaboration

 If you have any concerns about the recruitment practices of an agency, we advise you to get in touch with the relevant framework provider to report your concerns.
-If a recruitment organisation, agency, or collaboration is facilitating recruitment from a developing country featured in the link above or charging candidates fees, please get in touch with us at email@example.com.
-You can find out more about the relevant framework providers on the NHS England website.
+If a recruitment organisation, agency, or collaboration is facilitating recruitment from a developing country featured in the link above or charging candidates fees, please get in touch with us at firstname.lastname@example.org.
+You can find out more about the relevant framework providers on the NHS England website and on our international recruitment frameworks webpage.